 Most specialty occupations require a minimum of a four-year degree.
 But there are some exceptions.
-For examples, Chileans who are physical therapists and agricultural manager do not need a degree.
+For example, Chileans who are physical therapists and agricultural managers do not need a degree.
 Chileans and Singaporeans alike do not need degrees if they are disaster relief claims adjusters or management consultants with a degree in a specialty other than their profession.

 Education isn’t the only requirement for a specialty occupation.
 For a job to qualify, it must require specific theoretical and practical knowledge.
 The workers should require thorough education and on-the-job training.